-The Office of the Vice President for Research (OVPR) annually invites grant proposals for faculty projects that have strong potential to attract external funding.
-Awards are made to support preliminary studies and acquisition of data for resubmissions of declined external proposals.
+The Office of Research invites grant proposals for faculty projects that have strong potential to attract external funding.
+Awards are made to support preliminary studies to position faculty to develop and submit competitive external proposals as well as for acquisition of data for resubmissions of declined external proposals.
 Potential and plans to attract external funding are the primary criteria.
-PIs (Principal Investigators – faculty project directors) must demonstrate a clear and logical plan linking the proposed OVPR grant to external funding opportunities and the commitment to pursue those opportunities.
+PIs (Principal Investigators – faculty project directors) must demonstrate a clear and logical plan linking the proposed grant to external funding opportunities and the commitment to pursue those opportunities.
 PIs who are early career and/or are preparing revised external submissions are particularly encouraged to apply.
-OVPR grants are contingent upon availability of state funds.
-The competition is typically announced in the Spring through KSU Today (which replaced KSU Inform).
+Grants are contingent upon availability of state funds.

 Creative Activities and Research Experiences for Teams (CARET) program from the Office of Undergraduate Research

 The Creative Activities and Research Experiences for Teams (CARET) program is designed to enhance undergraduate involvement and experiences in research and creative activities.
 This funding program is designed to encourage and support faculty engagement in research or creative activities with undergraduate student collaborators using a team approach.

 The research or creative activity can be one project for all team members or multiple projects across students.
 The CARET Awards are designed to support research teams of a minimum of 4 and a maximum of 8 undergraduate students.
 Although it is not required, faculty members in departments with graduate programs are strongly encouraged to include Graduate Research Assistants as mentors.
 Up to $8,000 is available in faculty support.